 PowerliftingTechnique.com is independent and supported by our readers.
 We may earn a commission if you buy through the links below.
 For more, see our disclosures page.

-Is it possible to build a 100 square foot home gym?
-It’s possible to build a 100 square foot home gym.
-We hired Camila Lyons, the co-founder and lead designer of ALVA Interior and Architecture, to create a floor plan for a 100 square foot home gym.
-You’ll need to pick just a few key pieces, but you can build a functional workout area with some careful planning.
+Is it possible to build a 200 square foot home gym?
+Yes, it’s possible to build a 200 square foot home gym.
+We hired Camila Lyons, the co-founder and lead designer at ALVA Interior and Architecture, to design a 200 square foot home gym.
+Even in a smaller space, you can build a functional home gym where you can do both strength and cardio movements.

-- What you can and cannot fit into a 100 square foot home gym
+- What can and cannot fit in a 200 square foot home gym

-- Exercises you can do in a 100 square foot home gym
+- What exercises you can do in a 200 square foot home gym

-Here is a 2D version of the 100 square foot home gym:
+Here is a 2D version of a 200 square foot home gym:

-Here is how the room looks when viewed from an angle:
+This is how the room looks when viewed from the side:

 Check out our complete guide to Small Home Gym Layouts.

-Based on the floor plans above, the following pieces of equipment can fit in a 100 square foot home gym:
+Based on our floor plans above, the following pieces of equipment will fit in a 200 square foot home gym:

 - A bench